 Rigorous content promotion is crucial for content marketing success in this day and age.

-The given are some of the best strategies used by the majority of the big-name content marketers out there.
+The given are some of the best strategies used by most big-name content marketers out there.

-So go out there and start experimenting what works best for you.
+So go out there and start experimenting with what works best for you.

 Also, did you see exponential content promotion success with any specific method?
 Let me know in the comments below, and I will get back to you right away.